My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Healthy cornbread that's tender, moist, and the perfect balance of salty and sweet.
+This low-fat, oil-free cornbread is tender, moist, and the perfect balance of salty and sweet.
 And not only is it easy, it's versatile, too!
 In addition to the stoneground cornmeal, use your favorite flour, whether that's a whole-grain variety, all-purpose, or a gluten-free blend.
-This vegan cornbread turns out delicious every time!
+This plant-based cornbread turns out delicious every time!

 This recipe is vegan and made without oil, coconut, or refined sugar; can also be nut-free, soy-free, and gluten-free depending on milk and flour used.

-Yield: makes one 8x8 pan; serves 6 to 8 people
+Yield: makes one 8x8 pan; approximately 8 servings

 Servings: 16 pieces